Database Times - why we need it

 4. access to a members-only chatroom powered by ONCE/Campfire, so it works in a web browser, and you also have a Progressive Web App (PWA) on mobile.

-As time goes by, I fully expect to have reports, screencasts, webinars, field notes, forums, and more, so you're not just subscribing to thoughtful research, you're getting a full-fledged membership that only increases in value.
-I want to tell you the stories that are untold, because great technology use also happens outside of the United States, so why not hear from your colleagues in Japan, South Korea or the Netherlands?
+As time goes by, I fully expect to have reports, screencasts, webinars, field notes, and more, so you’re not just subscribing to thoughtful research, you’re getting a full-fledged membership that only increases in value.
+I want to tell you the stories that are untold, because great technology use also happens outside of the United States, so why not hear from your colleagues in Japan, South Korea, China, France or the Netherlands?
 The aim will always be jargon free (or explained clearly) and to always be concise.
 This is the membership for practitioners.

 There is so much exciting happening in the database landscape, since we are not just storing data on premise, we are storing them in the cloud, and we have seen plenty of applications built on the likes of Supabase and the like.
 We have also seen some like 37Signals learn all they need to from the cloud, to move back on-prem.
 There is plenty of activity in the database space.

 Try a yearly membership for less than 75 cents per day!
+Or become a life member.
+You can always read more at the membership page.